Faculty Liaison Resources

 Welcome to Saint Paul College’s Concurrent Enrollment Program!
-Faculty Mentors are integral to the success of our Concurrent Enrollment Program.
-Faculty Mentors verify that High School Concurrent Enrollment Instructors teach a rigorous, college-level course identical to that offered in an on-campus setting.
+Faculty Liaisons are integral to the success of our Concurrent Enrollment Program.
+Faculty Liaisons verify that High School Concurrent Enrollment Faculty teach a rigorous, college-level course identical to that offered in an on-campus setting.

-Faculty Mentor Manual contains information pertinent to Saint Paul College’s Concurrent Enrollment Program.
+Please review the Faculty Mentor Manual as it contains information relevant to your role with Saint Paul College’s Concurrent Enrollment Program.

-As a Faculty Mentor, you will be compensated for your time.
+As a Faculty Liaison, you will be compensated for your time.
 Article 13 of the 2019-2021 MSCF Master Agreement, Section 10.
-PSEO/Concurrent Enrollment states, “Payment for assignments for mentoring/monitoring instruction in the college/high school credit programs shall be paid on a pro-rata credit equivalent basis.
+PSEO/Concurrent Enrollment states: "Payment for assignments for mentoring/monitoring instruction in the college/high school credit programs shall be paid on a pro-rata credit equivalent basis.
 In no case shall an individual who does not meet minimum qualifications in the credential field of the course be assigned to mentor or do similar work.
-Mentors for these programs shall be compensated at the rate of one (1) credit for the first time an instructor is mentored in a course and one-half (½) credit each successive time."
+Liaisons for these programs shall be compensated at the rate of one (1) credit for the first time an Faculty is mentored in a course and one-half (½) credit each successive time."

-Agreement Form which outlines the expectations as does the Faculty Mentor Manual.
+Agreement Form which outlines the expectations of their role

 To assure that all standards are the same for Concurrent Enrollment Program courses and corresponding on-campus courses, Faculty Liaisons schedule at least one site visit (per semester class) with the High School Concurrent Enrollment Faculty.
 These visits serve as opportunities to discuss Course Outlines, syllabi, teaching styles, learning styles, assessment standards, grading standards, and grade distribution.
 Following this visit, Faculty Liaisons submit a detailed